sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

 realizations, with coercions and mixed arithmetic between them.

 This tutorial heavily depends on :ref:`sage.modules.tutorial_free_modules`.
+You may also want to read the less specialized thematic tutorial :ref:`How to implement new algebraic structures <coercion_and_categories>`.

 Subclassing free modules and including category information
 ===========================================================